Overcoming wireless backhaul challenges with less resources

 For all operators, service deployment has a dramatic effect on business performance as it is a major factor in their time-to-market and time-to-revenue.

-While speed of deployment is commonly associated with the installation and commissioning (I&C) phase, and the other phases are considered as linear, fixed-in-time building blocks, there are ways to expedite the entire lifecycle and in this manner, benefit from faster time- to-market, more revenue and better competitiveness.
+While the speed of deployment is commonly associated with the installation and commissioning (I&C) phase, and the other phases are considered as linear, fixed-in-time building blocks, there are ways to expedite the entire lifecycle and, in this manner, benefit from faster time- to-market, more revenue, and better competitiveness.

 What’s the solution?

 As mentioned above, the installation and commissioning phase is the main factor affected by speed of deployment.
-During this phase, it is both essential to reduce the time required to deploy a service, and also important to reduce the level of skills required to perform I&C tasks and to maximize the first-time-rite success ratio and eliminate additional and unnecessary visits to the site.
+During this phase, it is essential to reduce the time required to deploy a service and also important to reduce the level of skills required to perform I&C tasks and to maximize the first-time-rite success ratio, and eliminate additional and unnecessary visits to the site.

 Multiple tools are available for this, including installation wizards that facilitate basic equipment installation in a very short timeframe and with very basic skills.
 These tools make the installation task as simple as a basic application installation on a computer or a mobile device.